 6. Take the steady approach over the fast buck every time

-7. Stop being self-centered, make something other people want; solve real problems
+7. Stop being self-centred, make something other people want; solve real problems

 Indeed, those thoughts are absolute; I am by no means, absolute.
 Over the years, I have developed all of those and continue to improve.
 No one will ever get to an absolute, but progress is always the right move.